-- 17.1 All staff must behave responsibly and professionally in all dealings with children and specifically with students for whom they have a duty of care.
+- 17.1 All staff must behave responsibly and professionally in all dealings with children, including online, and specifically with students for whom they have a duty of care.
 All staff must follow the procedures set out in the Staff Code of Conduct.
 Staff should always avoid behaviour which might be misunderstood or misinterpreted by others.
 As a result of their knowledge, position and/or the authority invested in their role, all adults working with children are in positions of trust in relation to the children in their care.
 A relationship between a member of staff and a student cannot be a relationship between equals.
 There is potential for exploitation and harm of vulnerable children and young people and all members of staff have a responsibility to ensure that an unequal balance of power is not used for personal advantage or gratification. - 17.2 Each new member of staff and volunteer will be provided with a full Safeguarding induction, in addition to the training requirements set out in section 10.
-A copy of 'Guidance for Safer Working Practice for Adults who work with Children and Young People' will be available for all staff and volunteers to read.
-All staff are required to read Part One of Keeping Children Safe in Education, Sept 2021, if working directly with children, or Appendix A if assessed as appropriate. - 17.3 Use of social networking sites by staff is considered in the Staff Code of Conduct.
-The general principle is that college staff are in a position of trust, and there are expectations that they will act in a professional manner at all times.
+A copy of 'Guidance for Safer Working Practice for Adults who work with Children and Young People' (2022) will be available for all staff and volunteers to read.
+All staff are required to read Part One of Keeping Children Safe in Education, Sept 2022, if working directly with children, or Appendix A if assessed as appropriate. - 17.3 Use of social networking sites by staff is considered in the Staff Code of Conduct.
+The general principle is that college staff are in a position of trust, and there are expectations that they will act in a professional manner at all times. - 17.4 The use of all electronic provisions, including online storage, set up by the college are monitored.
+All access rights are terminated upon the cessation of relevant employment contract.

-Section A.1 Page 24 of 54 Version: November 2021
+Section A.1 Page 25 of 56 Version: September 2022

-Updated MDC January 2022
+Updated MDC October 2022

 Review

-Next Review Due September 2022
+Next Review Due September 2023